barthy1/nodejs-buildpack/README.md

 Additional documentation can be found at the [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

+This version was adopted to support ppc64le architecture.
+This version cannot be used without manual manipulations to get Node.js binaries.
+See the [IBM SDK for Node.js](#ibm-sdk-for-nodejs) section.

 ## Usage

 This buildpack will get used if you have a `package.json` file in your project's root directory.